Skip to content ↓

 • Children have books matched to their reading ability.

-What does a lesson look like?
+What does a phonics lesson look like?

 • All children take part in the phonics session